 But who was McFadden?
 Brenarr McFadden (1868 – 1955) was one of those people who are relatively unknown today, despite exerting a tremendous influence on the twentieth century.
 He was first and foremost a heath enthusiast.
 He himself was a sickly child with failing eyesight and he resolved to become healthy.
 So he did.

 As work began to move to offices, people began to suffer from inactivity and poor diet.
 McFadden was Johnny on the spot with programs of exercise and diet.
 Some of his ideas were a little odd, but most of them have stood the test of time.
 He was actually ahead of his time in many ways.
-He was really the first body builder and without him perhaps there would have been no Charles Atlas, or Arnold Schwarzenegger.
+He was really the first body builder and without him perhaps there would have been no Charles Atlas (Charles was discovered in a sort of body building competition that McFadden put on in the 1920s), and by extension, no Arnold Schwarzenegger.
 At first he published books, including an encyclopedia on health.
 He later began printing a magazine named Physical Culture.
 One feature in that magazine was stories from readers who followed his programs to good health.
 Those stories were a hit.
 Stories from the common man had never been printed before—it was entirely a new concept.
 Readers liked hearing interesting stories from their neighbors, people just like themselves.
 He took that concept and branched out into printing reader-submitted stories, worked over by his editors, that were not related to health.

 Those magazines created an empire, with magazines like True Stories that had its start in 1919.
 Later on True Detective and True Romance were added.
 The stories were sensationalized and sometimes on the risqué side.
 He built up a publishing empire that had a profound influence.
 One of the editors of Reader’s Digest had his start with McFadden’s magazines.
 A story of how a poor little German girl from San Antonio became a fearless snake charmer, and then ran a thriving rattlesnake business, would have made a great story.
 It is unfortunate that she passed up the opportunity.